Travvit/cacher/README.md

 ## Features
 1. Customizable expiry time per cached object, or per method, of a cached object.
 2. Simple caching API.
-3. Backing service abstracted away, but configurable via environment variables.
+3. Storage Manager abstracted away, but configurable via environment variables.
 4. Simultaneous eviction of all invalid cached data, when data source is updated.
 5. Prevent parts of an object from getting cached.
+6. Runs a Garbage Collector for the Redis Storage Manager.

 ## Core concepts
 In order to cache an object, and make it consumable by other parts of the code, we would need to cache the results of the individual methods within that object.
 Therefore we'd need to control the caching of the individual methods.
 Generally a class should have the following types of public methods: